 - click on the Save file icon in the top left hand corner

 For more information see the Scottish Government website.

-We will share information with other organisations, including the Department for Work and Pensions (DWP) and Social Work Resources when considering your claim.
+We will share information with other organisations including the Department for Work and Pensions (DWP) and Social Work Resources when considering your application.